jayram081/Data-Analysis-of-a-Key-Insurer-Account-Business-to-Improve-the-Sales/README.md

-## 📅 `Investigate the Entire Data of a Key Insurer Accounts to Find the Reasons for decreasing Business from the Insurer, make an action Plan and Improve the Business` :
+## 📅 `Investigate the Entire Data of a Key Insurer Account to Find the Reasons for decreasing Business from the Insurer, make an action Plan and Improve the Business` :
 > My objective here is to **Investigate the Entire Data** to Find the Reasons for decreasing Business from the Insurer for **PPMC (Pre-Policy Medical Check-Up)** Business so that we can make an action Plan, work on it and **Improve the sales** from the Insurer.